 This bridge carries a private drive which provides access to a field.
-The bridge is a design that is so unexpected and so unusual, that without knowing its history, it is impossible not to be suspicious that some part of it is fake.
-However, the bridge appears to be a cast iron deck arch, a structure type common in the Great Britain in the 19th Century.
-Only a tiny number were ever known to be built in the United States and even less remain intact today.
-It is not known what the history of this bridge is.
+The bridge is a design that is so unexpected and so unusual, that its almost difficult to believe that it exists: a cast iron deck arch, a structure type common in the Great Britain in the 19th Century.
+Only a tiny number were ever known to be built in the United States and even less remain intact today, almost all in the eastern United States.
 On old stone abutments, the bridge appears to be genuinely old and not a replica of any kind (as one might be suspicious of), nor does it appear to have been moved here from a different location (like England) in any recent period in history.
 The bridge has ornate metal railings on the wooden deck.

 Original / Full Size Photos

 |A collection of overview and detail photos.
 This gallery offers photos in the highest available resolution and file size in a touch-friendly popup viewer.
 Alternatively, Browse Without Using Viewer|